Scorepochs-tools/Scorepochs-tools/README.md

 This approach, which works at subject level, provides a score for each epoch within a single M/EEG trace with the attempt to make this crucial procedure less ambiguous, more objective and reproducible.

-@Scorepochs-tools account provides all the repositories with the various versions of Scorepochs.
+**Scorepochs-tools** provides all the repositories related to such tool.